-The world needs more female scientists, but few female youth are adequately socialized into the field of science early on.
-Although young children don't have a strong sense of what it means to pursue a career, young girls need to know that being a princess is not a real job!
-Female youth are intelligent, passionate, thoughtful humans capable of making the world a better place through science, but they need extra encouragement to develop--and sustain--an interest in the scientific enterprise.
+The world needs more female scientists, but school science is not always inclusive or equitable.
+Female youth are intelligent, passionate, thoughtful beings capable of making the world a better place through science, but they need extra encouragement to develop--and sustain--an interest in the scientific enterprise.

-When youth participate in scientific practices at an early age, they begin to develop scientific identities and habits of mind.
-Dirt Girls provides young women with meaningful opportunities to engage with nature, interact with peers, and learn from mentors.
-Gardening empowers these young women to develop growth mindsets while also increasing their agency, confidence, and self-efficacy.
+When youth engage in scientific practices early age, they develop scientific identities and habits of mind.
+Dirt Girls empowers young women to develop growth mindsets while also increasing their agency, confidence, and self-efficacy.
 Girls begin to see themselves as scientists who can have a positive impact in their communities and the world.

-The underrepresentation of women in STEM (science, technology, engineering, and math) can have deleterious effects on the applicability of science for women in society.
-Put simply, when women don't "do" science, science doesn't "work" for them.
+Women make up only 29% of the STEM workforce.
 Women are more likely to consider a STEM-related career tomorrow when they are engaged solving problems of today in gender-specific ways.
 Dirt Girls inspires young women and girls to become future scientists, thus aiming to close the gender gap in STEM.

 Blog Post: Dirt Girls to the Rescue